Ficool

 "So," she asked casually while cutting into her food, "how are things with Aris… and Zen?"

-I sighed.
+White sighed.
 "With Aris, maybe there's progress.
 Just a little.
 But Zen… nothing.
 Still no chance to see him."

-I hesitated, but finally spoke: "Luna once told me… that when emotions become uncontrollable, they take form.
+He hesitated, but finally spoke: "Luna once told me… that when emotions become uncontrollable, they take form.
 A creature born of despair, or rage.
 One that devours its host until they break completely.
 Tell me… is it possible to stop such a thing?
 To eliminate it?
 For the person to return to normal?"

 Even Bell's humming from the couch quieted.

 Aisha's eyes hardened.
 "Forget about that.
 Trying is useless.
 Emotions aren't toys you can erase.
-No one can change that expect one way.
+No one can change that except one way.
 At best…" her voice softened, "…you can give them peace.
 Distractions.
 Reasons to keep going until they're ready to face themselves."

 "…I asked because of Zen.
 And Aris."
-My voice cracked.
+White's voice cracked.
 "The weight they're carrying—it feels like their emotions have already taken form.
 If those creatures exist… isn't something terrible happening to them right now?"

 Silence.